-You may have heard terms like bankruptcy and consumer proposal as possible strategies to get out of debt, but are you aware of the implications of choosing one over the other?
-Let’s take a closer look at bankruptcy vs consumer proposal.
+If you’re dealing with a lot of debt and you can’t seem to get ahead of it despite your best efforts, there are solutions.
+You may have heard terms like bankruptcy and consumer proposal as possible strategies to get out of debt, and you should be aware of the implications of one over the other.
+Let’s take a closer look at whether you should choose bankruptcy or consumer proposal.

-To declare bankruptcy, you basically surrender all of your assets to a Licensed Insolvency Trustee in exchange for getting rid of your debt.
-These assets are liquidated to pay off as much of your debt as possible.
-In some cases, you are allowed to keep some of your assets (for instance they usually aren’t allowed to take Locked in Pensions or RRSPs) to assist with the cost of living, but that is on a case-by-case and can vary from province to province.
+To declare bankruptcy, you surrender all your assets to a Licensed Insolvency Trustee (LIT) in exchange for getting rid of your debt.
+A LIT is a professional who adheres to the Canadian Government’s finance laws.
+This person provides services for people with debt issues.
+They can help to make you assets liquid to pay off as much of your debt as possible.
+In some cases, you can keep some of your assets: they usually aren’t allowed to take Locked in Pensions or Registered Retirement Savings Plans (RRSPs) to assist with the cost of living, but that is on a case-by-case basis and can vary from province to province.

-It’s important to know that not all debts can be included in a bankruptcy; secured debts aren’t included; car loans, mortgages, student debts (with some conditions) and things like alimony and child support cannot be included in the sum.
+It’s important to know that not all debts can be included in a bankruptcy, including secured debts, car loans, mortgages, or student debts (with some conditions).
+Also, things like alimony and child support cannot be included in the sum.

-It takes anywhere from 9 to 21 months for your first bankruptcy to be completed and have your debts discharged.
-There are costs involved; you will be required to pay fees to the Licensed Insolvency Trustee; you are also required to pay creditors a portion of your surplus income (which is determined based on how much money you make and the size of your family).
+It takes anywhere from nine to 21 months for your first bankruptcy to complete and discharge your debts.
+But don’t forget the costs.
+You must pay fees to the Licensed Insolvency Trustee, and you must also pay creditors a portion of your surplus income, depending on how much money you make and the size of your family.

 Bankruptcy damages your credit deeply and can prevent you from qualifying for future credit for a long time.
 For a first bankruptcy, it will remain on your credit report for six years from your date of discharge; for a second bankruptcy, you can expect that record to be there for up to 14 years.
 As bankruptcy is a legal record, it can even impact your employment.

-As opposed to bankruptcy, where your debts are eliminated by creditors, in a consumer proposal you agree to pay back a portion of your debts and creditors agree to forgive the remainder of the debts.
-This is facilitated by a Licensed Insolvency Trustee and is tailored based on your income.
+As opposed to bankruptcy, where creditors help eliminate your debts, in a consumer proposal you agree to pay back a portion of your debts and creditors agree to forgive the remainder of the debt.
+A Licensed Insolvency Trustee facilitates a consumer proposal, and uses your income as the basis for payments.
 It is amortized over a period that suits your budget (usually 48 to 60 months).
-Interest stops accruing on your debts; debt collectors are no longer allowed to contact you and if your wages had been garnished previously, this stops as well.
+Interest stops accruing on your debts during a consumer proposal; debt collectors may no longer contact you, and wage garnishment stops as well.

 Are you running out of ways to pay your debt?
+Still can’t decide whether to choose bankruptcy or consumer proposal?
 We can help you weigh your options.
-Call us at or start with our online debt analysis.
+Call us at 1-888-294-3130 or start with our online debt analysis.